OGStudio-Education/1.Introduction/lessons/1.4.Mouse/README.md

 # Detect mouse presses and releases

-To track mouse presses and releases, we are going to use `main.application.mouse`.
+To track mouse, we are going to use `main.application.mouse`:

 * `main.application.mouse` instance lets you get current mouse (finger) properties like position, pressed mouse buttons and subscribe to changes of the properties
 * `main.application.mouse.pressedButtonsChanged` is a notification instance (`core.Reporter`) that reports notifications when any mouse button (finger) is pressed or released